bluedrop-learning-networks/.github/pull_request_template.md

  - What is being modified or created?
     - ex.
 Modify public FIND /classes to return the number of available seats in the class
     - ex.
 Add a date range selector UI component
- - Any PRs associated with this one
+ - Any dependent PRs associated with this one
+ - Current behaviour/expected behaviour (if this is a bug fix)
  - How do the changes in this PR affect the overall security of the system? (if applicable)

+(Delete any sections below that are not relevant).

 ## Screenshots/GIFs